Sewing Machine Needles: An Overview

 Learn to recognize the many types of standard, decorative, and special-purpose machine needles.
+This overview helps you understand the different features of basic and specialty needles.
 Discover what each is best for, and how to troubleshoot problems.

 The configuration of these needles is based on the particular fabric to be sewn.